 \section{conclusion}

 In this work, from the initial condition point of view, we studied the probability of a universe being habitable.
-We have split this probability as the prior and selected probabilities.
-The prior probability depends on the number of e-folding during the inflation.
-We have shown that for a power-law inflaton field, this probability for e-folding in the order of $60$ is close to one, means that the formation of universes similar to ours is highly probable.
+We have split this probability into prior and selected probabilities.
+The prior probability depends on the number of e-folding during inflation.
+We have shown that, for a power-law inflaton field, the probability for e-folding of the order of $60$ is close to one, which means that the formation of universes similar to ours is highly probable.

-In the next part, assuming an open or closed universe, we have investigated the growth of the structures in these universes.
-For the case of a closed universe, due to negative energy condition of the over-dense regions, all the structures are able to grow until they collapse to a virialized regime.
-We note that the limiting parameter in this case is the age of universe.
-We could constrain e-folding to be larger than $\sim 60$ for the formation of life.
-In an open universe, we numerical solved the growth of density contrast and compared it with the energy condition that allow for the non-linear phase for the growth of structures.
-In the open universe, we have obtained almost the same number for e-folding for the formation of life as in the closed universe.
+Next, assuming an open or closed universe, we investigated the growth of structures in such universes.
+For the case of a closed universe, due to the negative energy condition of the overdense regions, all structures are able to grow until they collapse to a virialized regime.
+We note that the limiting parameter in this case is the age of the universe.
+We could constrain the e-folding to be larger than $\sim 60$ for the formation of life.
+In an open universe, we solved the growth of density contrast numerically and compared it with the energy condition that allows for the non-linear phase for the growth of structures.
+In an open universe, we obtained almost the same e-folding number for the formation of life as in the closed universe.

-Finally we have investigated the asymmetry parameter between the baryons and anti-baryons.
-In order to form single structure in the order of a globular cluster within a Milky Way halo, the asymmetry parameter needs to be $\eta_{10,B}>10^{-5}$ and the extreme case where we have only one star within the Hubble radius we get the minimum bound of $\eta_{10,B}>10^{-24}$.
-We note that the physical condition for the formation of disk galaxies and stars is much higher than this limit.
-Also the upper bound for the fraction of baryons is limited by the Silk damping with the constrain of $\eta_B<10\eta $.
-Also we have investigated constrain from the nearby explosions by supernovas which can destroy life in nearby planets.
-Increasing $\eta_B$ increases the number density of stars in the galaxy and from the rate of supernova explosion and limiting distance of $10$ pc away from the supernova, we obtained an upper limit on the amount of baryonic matter asymmetry as $\eta_B<10^{-4}$.
+Finally we have investigated the asymmetry parameter between baryons and anti-baryons.
+In order to form a single structure of the order of a globular cluster within the Milky Way halo, the asymmetry parameter needs to be $\eta_{10,B}>10^{-5}$ and, for the extreme case where we have only one star within the Hubble radius, we obtain the minimum bound of $\eta_{10,B}>10^{-24}$.
+We note that the physical condition for the formation of disc galaxies and stars is much higher than this limit.
+Also, the upper bound for the fraction of baryons is limited by Silk damping with the constraint $\eta_B<10\eta $.
+We have also investigated the constraint arising from nearby explosions by supernovae, which can destroy life in nearby planets.
+Increasing $\eta_B$ increases the number density of stars in the galaxy and, from the rate of supernova explosions and a limiting distance of $10$ pc away from the supernova, we obtained an upper limit on the amount of baryonic matter asymmetry as $\eta_B<10^{-4}$.